top of page

 Rebecca Jordan.
 Trends in Neurosciences (2024)

-I discuss how recent findings indicate that the locus coeruleus responds to various prediction errors, supporting models where the LC signals major failures in prediction.
+I discuss how recent findings indicate that the locus coeruleus (LC) responds to various prediction errors, supporting models where the LC signals major failures in prediction.
 I illustrate how this function is useful in adjusting the learning rate of cortical predictions, helping to balance the stability and flexibility of internal models.
-Additionally, I show how this perspective aligns with other established functions of the locus coeruleus and can be processed using its known circuitry.
+Additionally, I show how this perspective aligns with other established functions of the LC and how LC circuitry can in principle compute such signals.

 TINs.png

 The neuromodulatory locus coeruleus (LC) responds to unexpected stimuli, potentially reflecting prediction errors.
-Through two-photon calcium imaging of mice in virtual reality, we discovered that the LC signals unsigned visuomotor prediction errors to the cortex.
-Optogenetic stimulation reveals that transient LC activity can gate cortical sensorimotor plasticity within minutes, mimicking the plasticity usually observed over days of visuomotor experience.
+Using two-photon calcium imaging in the cortex of mice running in virtual reality, we discovered that the LC signals unsigned visuomotor prediction errors in the cortex.
+Optogenetic stimulation revealed that transient LC activity can gate cortical sensorimotor plasticity within minutes, mimicking the plasticity usually observed over days of visuomotor experience.

 Untitled-1-02.png